xrdocs/ncs5500/_tutorials/2023-05-12-implementing-evpn-elan-over-srv6-transport-on-ncs-500-5500.md

 </pre>
 </div>

 The next, step is to see the programmed SRv6 SIDs for the service we configured.
+For each EVI , there are two SRv6 SID programmed, uDT2U and uDT2M for Unicast and BUM traffic respectively.

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>

 RP/0/RP0/CPU0:LABSP-3393-PE5#show  segment-routing  srv6  sid
 Fri May 12 04:38:57.345 UTC